Rutherford House: History

 On 29 May 1909, Alexander Cameron Rutherford became the owner of a superset of the lot now occupied by Rutherford House.
 Rutherford purchased the lot from Laurent Garneau, (Note: biography of Garneau) a prominent Métis businessman.
 The description of him on the certificate title of ownership reads "a gentleman of Strathcona".
 By late 1909 plans for the house were drawn up by the firm of Arthur G. Wilson and David E. Herrald, British-trained architects and civil engineers, and excavation completed by Strathcona contractors James Smith and J.T.
 Radford.
 During the following spring of 1910 Thomas Richards, another Strathcona contractor and master bricklayer, prepared the foundation, which was poured by the end of May 1910.
 The double brick walls were built during the summer of 1910, with some of the work being done by Thomas Richards himself.
+E. A. Kemp & Son was contracted to do the plumbing work for the home.
 Work proceeded on the elegant hardwood interior over the winter, with the house being fit for occupancy by February 1911.
 Rutherford House when completed in 1911 had a number of modern features including hot running water, electric lighting, flush toilets, and telephones.